 following commands as they always use that argument anyway, even if it

-is not enabled in the popup.
+is not enabled in the transient.

-Start an interactive rebase sequence.
+This command starts an interactive rebase sequence.

-Combine squash and fixup commits with their intended targets.
+This command combines squash and fixup commits with their intended targets.

-Remove a single older commit using rebase.
+This command removes a single older commit using rebase.

-Restart the current rebasing operation.
+This command restart the current rebasing operation.

 In some cases this pops up a commit message buffer for you do edit.
 With a prefix argument the old message is reused as-is.

-Edit the todo list of the current rebase operation.
+This command lets the user edit the todo list of the current rebase operation.

-Abort the current rebase operation, restoring the original branch.
+This command aborts the current rebase operation, restoring the original branch.

 |• Editing Rebase Sequences:|